-- o We previously reported that a targeted methylation (TM) assay and machine-learning classifier detected over 20 cancer types, including breast, lung, colon, prostate, cervical, lymphoid, plasma cell neoplasm, ovarian, bladder, gastrointestinal, liver, pancreatic, head and neck, anorectal, uterine, kidney, melanoma, thyroid, myeloid, and sarcoma, with a single fixed false positive rate of <1%, and simultaneously determined tissue of origin with >90% accuracy.
-1-3 - o Previously we showed that the fraction of cfDNA fragments from tumor versus normal cells (tumor fraction, TF) was a stronger predictor of cancer detection than clinical stage and was an equivalent predictor of survival.4 - o Here, we used colorectal cancer (CRC) as one example to understand the biophysical determinants of TF in solid tumors. - o The model included tumor surface area (TSA) to represent the number of tumor cells and microinvasion beyond the subserosa to represent bloodstream access for DNA fragments.
+- The Circulating Cell-free Genome Atlas (CCGA; NCT02889978) study is a prospective, multicenter, observational, case-control study with longitudinal follow-up to support the development of a plasma circulating cell-free DNA (cfDNA)-based multi-cancer early detection test. - We previously reported that a targeted methylation (TM) assay and machinelearning classifier detected multiple cancers, including breast, lung, colon, prostate, cervical, lymphoid, plasma cell neoplasm, ovarian, bladder, gastrointestinal, liver, pancreatic, head and neck, anorectal, uterine, kidney, melanoma, thyroid, myeloid, and sarcoma, with a single fixed false positive rate of <1%, and simultaneously determined tissue of origin with >90% accuracy.1-3 - Previously we showed that the fraction of cfDNA fragments from tumor versus normal cells (tumor fraction, TF) was a stronger predictor of cancer detection than clinical stage and was an equivalent predictor of survival.4 - Here, we used colorectal cancer (CRC) as one example to understand the biophysical determinants of TF in solid tumors. - The model included tumor surface area (TSA) to represent the number of tumor cells and microinvasion beyond the subserosa to represent bloodstream access for DNA fragments.